MarkusSchmidtPro/CLArgs/readme.md

   * Help-Texts and argument definitions can be loaded from files, from Resources or they can be build-in by code or a combination of these.
   * This includes support for localized help-messages.
 * Support for custom property types and enums in your parameter classes
+* Support converting custom value converters
+  * to convert any command-line string-value into any Type
 * Dynamics default values (not only static, like True, "abc")
   * Including depend default values, e. g. on other values
 * ...